shikijs/shiki/README.md

 ### Bundled Usage

 Basic usage is pretty much the same as `shiki`, only that some APIs are dropped, (for example, the singular `theme` options).
-Each theme and language file are dynamically imported ES modules, it would be better to list the languages and themes **explicitly** to have the best performance.
+While each theme and language file is a dynamically imported ES module, it would be better to list the languages and themes **explicitly** to have the best performance.

 ```js
 import { getHighlighter } from 'shikiji'